cxa/UIMenuItem-CXAImageSupport/README.md

 ## Limitation

-`CXAImageMenuItem` uses `UIMenuItem`'s title to map related image since there is no any other clue of `UIMenuItem` I can find to connect to `UILabel`.
+`UIMenuItem+CXAImageSupport` uses `UIMenuItem`'s title to map related image since there is no any other clue of `UIMenuItem` I can find to connect to `UILabel`.

 ## Creator